 There is nothing in the doctrine that requires one to break contact with disfellowshipped persons.

-Kåre Sæterhaug, a board member for Jehovah’s Witnesses, testified in court on Thursday and Friday.
-He argued that the religious community has no rules for contact with disfellowshipped family members – in direct contradiction to the state’s claimWhen asked by the judge whether members can be sanctioned for maintaining contact with disfellowshipped or disfellowshipped family members, Sæterhaug replied that this is not something the congregation is involved in…
+When asked by the judge whether members can be sanctioned for maintaining contact with expelled or disfellowshipped members in their own family, Sæterhaug replied that this is not something the congregation is involved in…

-The next witness was former elder Rolf Furuli, who has been disfellowshipped for criticizing the current leadership of the religious community.
-He used harsh words to describe Sæterhaug’s testimony: – “To use a popular language: This is pure nonsense!
+The next witness was former elder Rolf Furuli, who is disfellowshipped for criticizing the current leadership of the religious community.
+He used harsh words to describe Sæterhaug’s testimony – “To use a colloquial language: This is pure nonsense!
 It’s not something that an individual decides.
-Everyone follows the decisions of the Governing Body.
-What they decide is followed to the letter,” said Furuli.
-When asked by the judge, Furuli answered in the affirmative that he himself had been involved in disfellowshipping members for having contact with disfellowshipped family members.
+Everyone follows what the supreme council has decided.
+What they decide is followed to the letter, said Furuli.
+When asked by the judge, Furuli replied in the affirmative that he himself had been involved in this form of disfellowshipping.

 RECENT LIES TO THE COURTS

-A Canadian brother was disfellowshipped, and he sued The Watchtower Society.
+A Canadian Witness was disfellowshipped, and he sued The Watchtower Society.
 The case was considered by the Supreme Court of Canada on May 31, 2028.
 The counsel for Jehovah’s Witnesses, who himself was a Witness, lied to the Court in his description of shunning.
 He said, for example, that there is no total shunning of disfellowshipped persons, and being disfellowshipped did not affect the relationship between family members in any way.

 “submitting a signed affidavit that demonstrated a reckless disregard for providing an accurate and truthful accounting of acts relevant to determining whether the court had personal jurisdiction over defendant Watch Tower Bible and Tract Society of Pennsylvania (“WTPA”).”